 Attach your cardboard beard onto the chin of your face mask and stick with masking tape.
 Roll a small ball of newspaper or paper towels and push it up into the end of your beard.
 Cover the opening up with masking tape, too.

 Head outside and spray your mask with gold spray paint.
 It's better to spray multiple light coats of paint rather than one big heavy coat of paint.
-If you spray too much, the paint will run.
+If you spray too much at a time, the paint will run.
 You will need more than one coat to cover up all of the newspaper print.
 Leave your painted mask to dry.

 Using the blue acrylic paint and the paintbrush, paint the stripes to decorate the mask like King Tut's mask.
 Try to make sure the stripes match up evenly on both sides of the mask.
 You will want to paint the facial features, too.